SteveBenz/ProgressiveColonizationSystem/README.md

    7.  (complete) Integrate with the other base parts mod whose name I forget?
    8.  (complete) Either reskin the stolen parts or depend on their sources and re-configure them
    9. Write PDF help
+8. Bugs:
-8. BUG: Things that change the size of the colony status window cause it to move back the center
+   1. BUG: Things that change the size of the colony status window cause it to move back the center
+   2. BUG: If you have two of the same type, you can't seem to turn just one off.
+   3. BUG: Something has broken the Minmus base.

 Rambling About The Numbers